 |Most tourists came from…||1.
 Belarus 2.
 Russia 3.
 Germany|

 |Drink the tap water?||Yes.|

 Getting to Vilnius

 Getting to Vilnius is easy.
-When I write this, there are 54 flight (some depending on season) lines connecting to the city.
+When I write this, there are 54 flights (some depending on the season) lines connecting to the city.
 The airport is located only 5,9 kilometers away from the city center and getting to it is really simple.
 It’s easy to go by train which runs between the airport and the train station (Geležinkelio Stotis) 16 times a day.
 One ticket costs 0,7 Euro.
 Worth to know is that the train station is a bit off the city center.

 If you choose the bus, head for bus line 1, 2, 88 or 3G and you will end up in the city center.